TimRyall/Simulation-of-Actomyosin-Structures-in-Stress-Fibres/README.md

-# Simulations-of-Actomyosin-Structures-in-Stress-Fibres
+# Simulation-of-Actomyosin-Structures-in-Stress-Fibres
-Simulations of a 1D model of actomyosin structures in stress fibres
+Simulation of a 1D model of actomyosin structures in stress fibres